 Please Note: You are viewing the non-styled version of SITE NAME.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-This naloxone training program is not mandatory for all Ohio certified EMRs and EMTs, but local training, written protocols, and medical director approval are required before the local medical director allows the Ohio certified EMRs and EMTs to perform the intranasal naloxone procedures in the field.
+The PowerPoint portion of the updated training module is posted below.
+Completion of this naloxone training module is not mandatory; however, local training, written protocols, and medical director approval are required before the local medical director allows Ohio certified EMS providers to perform naloxone administration in the field.

-The Ohio Department of Public Safety, Division of EMS is working with our training section to have this training posted on the Ohio Department of Public Safety’s Public Safety Training Campus (PSTC) in the near future as an Ohio EMS Online CE Training opportunity.
+The Ohio Department of Public Safety, Division of EMS is working with our training section to have this updated training module, along with instructor guidelines, testing materials, and a course completion certificate, posted on the Ohio Department of Public Safety’s Public Safety Training Campus (PSTC) in the near future as an Ohio EMS Online CE Training opportunity.
+A notification will be distributed when this process has been completed.
+In the interim, the initial version of the training module will continue to be available on the PSTC and will remain eligible for continuing education approved by the Ohio EMFTS Board.

 Ohio EMFTS Board accredited and Ohio EMFTS Board approved training institutions can develop and provide this training from the PowerPoint presentations into an EMS continuing education opportunity following Ohio Administrative Code (OAC) 4765-7-09.